 The obituary mentions that Ford "was an accomplished songwriter and musician and had written and performed for many years throughout the country" but further knowledge on his music activities escape us, unfortunately.
 His brother T.Y.
 Ford was a drummer and performed in the Prescott, Arkansas, area for years.
 Be aware that there were several other artists known as Jim Ford or Jimmy Ford, none of them were associated with our Jimmy Ford or at least we do not know of any connection.
 Ford served as the chairman of the university's linguistics department for ten years before retiring in 1998.

 Ford and his wife Mary had one son and three daughters.
 Jimmy Ford passed away on November 27, 2008, in Fayetteville at the age of 71 years.
 One of his daughters once said that "You're Gonna Be Sorry" was one of his favorite songs.
 Recently, Volker Houghton corresponded with relatives of Ford and it seemed that we were getting closer to unearth his complete story.
-However, we have not received an answer from the Ford family yet.
+However, we have not yet managed to put together the definitive biography.

 Discography